Ventilation Calculation

 Information

-The design of air exchange begins with a technical calculation, which can be divided into five main points:
+The technical design of an effective ventilation system begins with a detailed calculation process that can be broken down into five main steps:

-1. Determining the performance of the ventilation system.
+1. Evaluating the performance and capacity of the ventilation system.

-4. Calculating the thermal power of the heater.
+4. Calculating the thermal output required for the heating component.